BenjaminSchwenker/tbsw/README_X0.md

 ##2.
 Scattering angle reconstruction:

 Using the calibration results from the previous step the scattering angles on the aluminium DUT are reconstructed.
-During the angle reconstruction step the workspace/steering-files/x0-sim/reco.xml steering file is employed.
-The reco.xml for the X0 analysis contains the following processors:
+During the angle reconstruction step the workspace/steering-files/x0-tb/processors.xml steering file is employed.
+The following processors are used in the X0 analysis:

    _1. M26Clusterizer:_			  Input: NoiseDB (must be present in cal-files/default) and M26 digit collectiion, Output: M26 clusters